benmurden/qunit-dom/API.md

 -   **See: [#exists](#exists)**

-Assert an [HTMLElement](https://developer.mozilla.org/docs/Web/HTML/Element) matching the `selector` does not exists.
+Assert an [HTMLElement](https://developer.mozilla.org/docs/Web/HTML/Element) matching the `selector` does not exist.

 #### Parameters